Bougiefever/options_backtesting_framework/README.md

 However, testing options trading strategies is much more complicated.
 This framework will work with backtrader to test your options trading strategies.

+## Getting Started

+- clone this repo
+- ensure pipenv is installed
+  - `pip install pipenv`
+- run `pipenv install --dev` to install the dependencies
+- run `pipenv shell` to activate the virtual environment
+- run `pcmd` to run the CLI

 ## CLI Examples